-If you’re living in Florida or want to attend medical schools in Florida, you might be interested in Florida State University College of Medicine Class Profile.
-Or want to know how to get into FSU College of Medicine?
+If you want to attend medical schools in Florida, you might be interested in Florida State University College of Medicine Class Profile.
+Or want to know how to get into FSU Medical School?

 Due to Florida’s warm climate, cultural diversity, and affordable tuition for students in the state, the medical schools in Florida are very good choices for many students who are interested in pre-medicine.